Pseuduvaria aurantiaca: Description

-It is a tree that reaches 5 meters in height.
+It is a tree that reaches 5 m in height.
 Its branches have lenticels.
-Its leathery leaves are 14-19.5 by 5.5-7.5 centimeters and have pointed tips.
+Its leathery leaves are 14–19.5 by 5.5–7.5 centimeters and have pointed tips.
 The leaves are hairless when mature.
-The leaves have 12-18 pairs of secondary veins emanating from the central rib.
-Its petioles are 1.5-5 millimeters long with a groove on their upper side.
-Inflorescences are organized on slightly hairy peduncles 20-35 millimeters long.
+The leaves have 12–18 pairs of secondary veins emanating from the central rib.
+Its petioles are 1.5–5 millimeters long with a groove on their upper side.
+Inflorescences are organized on slightly hairy peduncles 20–35 millimeters long.
 Each inflorescence consists of up to 10 flowers.
-Each flower is on a densely hairy pedicel 2-4 millimeters in length.
+Each flower is on a densely hairy pedicel 2–4 millimeters in length.
 The flowers are unisexual.
 Its flowers have 3 oval-shaped sepals, 0.8 by 1 millimeters, that have blunt tips.
 The outer surface of the sepals is densely hairy while the inside is smooth, and their margins have very fine hairs.
 Its 6 petals are arranged in two rows of 3.
 The outer petals are white or yellow-green and 2 by 2 millimeters.
 The outer petals are smooth on the inside and densely hairy on the outside.
-The inner petals have a 0.9 millimeter claw at their base and a 2-3.5 by 1.5-2 millimeter blade.
+The inner petals have a 0.9 millimeter claw at their base and a 2–3.5 by 1.5–2 millimeter blade.
 The inner petals are smooth on their upper surface and densely hairy on their lower surface.
-Male flowers have up to 26 stamens that are 0.5-0.6 millimeters long.
-The gynoecium consists of 1-2 unfused carpels (monocarps).
-Fruit are attached to 30-40 millimeter peduncles by 8-9 millimeter pedicles.
-Mature monocarps are orange, hairy, wrinkly ellipsoids, 17–21 by 13-19 millimeters.
-Each monocarp has 6-8 wrinkly seeds, 8.5-13 by 6-8.5 millimeters.
+Male flowers have up to 26 stamens that are 0.5–0.6 millimeters long.
+The gynoecium consists of 1–2 unfused carpels (monocarps).
+Fruit are attached to 30–40 millimeter peduncles by 8–9 millimeter pedicles.
+Mature monocarps are orange, hairy, wrinkly ellipsoids, 17–21 by 13–19 millimeters.
+Each monocarp has 6–8 wrinkly seeds, 8.5–13 by 6–8.5 millimeters.